 But from time to time, attorneys charge a lot less.

 You might see that advertisement and think, “That’s a deal!”
-But we want to educate you on the various reasons that these offers should be taken as a warning sign and explain how hiring a “discount attorney”you’re your personal injury case can actually end up hurting you and your family.
+But we want to educate you on the various reasons that these offers should be taken as a warning sign and explain by how hiring a “discount attorney” your personal injury case can actually end up hurting you and your family.

-Reason #1: Contingency Fee Structure is an Incentive
+Reason #1: Contingency Fee Structure Is An Incentive

 The structure of a contingency fee agreement for personal injury cases is designed to work in the favor of both the attorney and the client at the same time.
 Since a contingency fee is contingent upon a successful resolution to the case, the client does not owe the attorney any fees unless the attorney recovers compensation for the client.

 This ensures the client does not lose if the attorney fails.
 At the same time, the contingency fee structure also incentivizes the attorney to recover the highest possible level of compensation for the client because that encourages the attorney’s fee is a percentage of that number.

 When an attorney charges a lower percentage they can make up the difference in profit by taking on more cases.
 Since this discount attorney is fighting for less money, insurance companies are more likely to settle.
 This means less work for the discount attorney.